 SALT OR SODIUM

 Check all labels to see how much salt or sodium foods contain per serving.
 Also, avoid foods that list salt near the beginning of the ingredients.
-Look for products with less than 100 mg of salt per serving.
+Look for products with less than 100 milligrams (mg) of salt per serving.

 DO NOT use salt when cooking and take the salt shaker away from the table.
 Most other herbs are safe, and you can use them to flavor your food instead of salt.

 DO NOT use salt substitutes because they contain potassium.
-People with chronic kidney disease also need to limit their potassium.
+People with CKD also need to limit their potassium.

 Normal blood levels of potassium help keep your heart beating steadily.
 However, too much potassium can build up when the kidneys no longer function well.
 Dangerous heart rhythms may result, which can lead to death.

 Fruits and vegetables contain large amounts of potassium, and for that reason should be avoided to maintain a healthy heart.

 Choosing the right item from each food group can help control your potassium levels.